-The current enhanced rights provision for foster carers which allows for a foster carer to apply for "enhanced rights" to give consent, following a period of five years of foster care will be required to be streamlined with the new fostering to adoption timelines.
+The current enhanced rights provision for foster carers which allows for a foster carer to apply for enhanced rights to give consent, following a period of five years of foster care, will be required to be streamlined with the new fostering to adoption timelines.

-Experience of foster carers seeking to acquire enhanced rights for children in their care offers a variety of practices to secure such rights, ranging from the direct consent of the courts to requiring, self- financed legal advice and representation, or non-encouragement to seek such right.
-11 Clear guidelines which are not open to interpretation or subjectivity will be required for all involved in the consideration of a decision to move a child from fostering to adoption to ensure a consistent approach and that the rights of the child are upheld.
+Experience of foster carers seeking to acquire enhanced rights for children in their care offers a variety of practices towards securing such rights, ranging from the direct consent of the courts to seeking self- financed legal advice and representation, or non-encouragement to seek such right.13 Clear guidelines which are not open to interpretation or subjectivity will be required for all involved in the consideration of a decision to move a child from fostering to adoption to ensure a consistent approach and that the rights of the child are upheld.

-As we are aware, children who have been placed in Care in most instances have had early life traumatic experiences, which requires a range of supports to be offered to the child.
+As we are aware, children who have been placed in care have had early life traumatic experiences in most instances, which requires a range of supports to be offered to the child.

-10. Irish Foster Care Association The fact that a child may move from foster care to adoption does not diminish the child's continued needs of supports.
-Where consideration to move a child from foster care to adoption is being undertaken, the approach should be systemic, involve clear criteria, and involve all of the professionals working with the child, the foster family and birth family to identify the range of supports required, including financial supports.
-A transitional Care Plan is recommended which involves regular review for an interim period.
-Most importantly, a commitment to ensure that all current and future state services required for the child should follow the child, as a right, due to their placement in the Care of the State in the first instance.
-In essence, where consideration is being given to move a child from foster care to adoption, the child nor carer should not be disadvantaged in any way.
-The transition should be planned, measured, and involve all those involved with the child and the right of the child to heard and have his/her views taken seriously and in his/her best interests, should be central to all decisions.
+^{13.} Irish Foster Care Association

+The fact that a child may move from foster care to adoption does not diminish the child's continued need of supports.

+Where consideration to move a child from foster care to adoption is being undertaken the approach should be systemic, involve clear criteria and involve all of the professionals working with the child, the foster family and birth family, to identify the range of supports required, including financial supports.

+A transitional care plan is recommended, which involves regular review for an interim period.

+Most importantly, a commitment to ensure that all current and future state services required for the child should follow the child, as a right, due to their placement in the care of the State in the first instance.

+In essence, where consideration is being given to move a child from foster care to adoption, neither the child nor the carer should not be disadvantaged in any way.
+The transition should be planned, measured, and include all those involved with the child.
+The right of the child to be heard and have his or her views taken seriously and in his or her best interests, should be central to all decisions.